sowhatnowgithub/sparkonics/README.md

 # sparkonics
-# Production server key changes to make:
-Check the Controller and Models for the absolute paths Check the AdminController and openswoole for the api url, Check the Composer and Docer to expose the port carefully with

 ## Developments

---Planning to implement a image api endpoint too, with efficient compresion of GET request and Responses --Gotta resolve this absolute file paths issue
+--Planning to implement a image api endpoint too, with efficient compresion of GET request and Responses
+# For migration
+  Check the Env.php, this is the responisble for maintaing the Env specific Variables
 # Project Dependencies

 This project uses the following dependencies: